Lakshmihulkoti/-M2-EmbSys-/Simple embedded system.c/README.md

 * A microcontroller for auto change signalaftera specifictime interval.
 * The LEDs are automatically on and off by making the corresponding port pin of the microcontroller high.

+* IR Sensors : The density based traffic light system use IR sensors to measure the traffic density.We must set up one IR sensor for each road,so these sensors will always detect traffic on that route
+* Microcontroller: The main and important part of this traffic system is the microcontroller.The microcontroller is connected to all of these sensors.
+The controller detects and regulates the traffic system using these sensors.

 ## working of traffic signal:
 * In this system we will use a IR sensor to measure the traffic density
 * we have to arrange one IR sensor for each road the sensors always send the traffic on that particular road.